ARTbio/metavisitor/docs/use_case_3-1.md

         - In the "Select a column" list select "B" then click on `...
 Assign Another Column` and select "A".
 Click the "Apply" button.
         - Click the "Save" and execute the tool.
         - Select the `Concatenate multiple datasets tail-to head` tool.
 In "What type of data do you wish to concatenate?" select "Nested collection".
 In "Input nested collection" select "SRP068722_with_patient_information (re-organized)".
 Execute the tool.
-        - Rename the resulting collection patient collection.
+        - Rename the resulting collection "patient collection".
 4. We are done.
+You can now permanently delete "SRP068722_with_patient_information",  "SRP068722_with_patient_information (re-organized)" and "SRP068722".
+This will save you some disk space.

 ## History for Use Case 3-1
 1. Stay in the history `Input data for Use Case 3-1`